This post came about as part of my very first throwback and a book feature (you can read more about that here).

 I had very recently joined NetGalley and was intrigued by the obsessive natures this book seemed to possess.
 I was also very trigger happy with my requests at the time.
 Thank goodness I gave it a chance because it quickly became (and remains) one of my favourite historical fiction novels to date.

 Set in London, 1850, The Doll Factory explores themes of love, art, and obsession.
 It shifts between Iris, a young girl who paints dolls but dreams of become a real artist and Silas, a lonely taxidermist who craves the love of another.
 Over time, we watch as Iris becomes wrapped up in her life and Silas watches from the sidelines, his obsession growing with every passing glance.

-The main reasons this book blew me out of the water were the simple yet intoxicating writing style, the rich character insights, and the chilling narrative.
-Pick up your copy here (I promise you won’t regret it).
+The main reasons this book blew me out of the water was the simple yet intoxicating writing style, the rich character insights, and the chilling narrative.
+Find it on Goodreads.

 If there’s ever going to be a book that sums up the phrase ‘I had no idea what I was getting myself into,‘ this was it.
 The author reached out to me through my blog and I’ll admit, I was sceptical.
 Firstly because I haven’t had great experiences with authors contacting me directly.
 Secondly because the book sounded like nothing I’ve ever read before (paranormal fantasy, what even is that)… That ounce of intrigue was enough to make me accept (not that I ever need much persuading, let’s be honest).

 This book was LIFE CHANGING.
 That’s the only way I can describe my feelings when I all-too-soon reached the end of this spectacular novel.
 It followed one man’s journey of self-discovery and was one of the best character-driven novels I have ever read.
 It made me re-evaluate my life, set new goals, and appreciate the world around me.
 Read my full review of Questions of Perspective here.